boardflare/website/pages/apps/excel/hugging-face.md

 # Hugging Face for Excel

-Inference models and spaces on Hugging Face using Excel custom functions.
-100% free and unlimited use.
+Inference models and spaces on Hugging Face from Excel functions for free.

 ## Overview

-This app provides functions which wrap existing Hugging Face JavaScript libraries (specifically `@huggingface/inference, @gradio/client, @xenova/transformers`) so that you can inference models and spaces on Hugging Face without having to build/host/publish an Excel add-in.
+Provides functions which wrap existing Hugging Face JavaScript libraries (specifically `@huggingface/inference, @gradio/client, @xenova/transformers`) so that you can inference models and spaces on Hugging Face without having to build/host/publish an Excel add-in.

 We're thinking this could be useful for the following types of users:
 - Data scientists that want an easy way to enable end-users to use their models from the familiar interface of Excel.